 These aren't advanced skills.
 They're the foundation IM1 builds on.
 When they're shaky, the course feels impossible even for mathematically capable students.

-August is low stakes.
+Summer is low stakes.
 September is not.

-The same gap fixed in October — after three weeks of struggle — takes longer and costs more confidence to repair.
+The same gap fixed in October — after weeks of struggle — takes longer and costs more confidence to repair.

 Summer is the cheapest time, academically, to close a gap.